-Isra and Miraj: Muhammad's Night Journey and Ascension
+Israʾ and Miʿraj: The Night Journey and Ascension

-While sura seventeen is the most explicit Quranic passage to the story, some authorities also see references to the revelations at the “Lote-Tree of the boundary” which is “the Garden of the Refuge” (53:14-15) and the appearance of “a noble messenger” before “the Lord of the Throne” (81:19-25) as allusions to the Prophet’s heavenly experiences.
+While this is the most explicit Quranic reference to the revelations, some authorities also see the “Lote-Tree of the boundary” which is “the Garden of the Refuge” (53:14-15) and the appearance of “a noble messenger” before “the Lord of the Throne” (81:19-25) as allusions to the Prophet’s heavenly experiences.

 Coming a month before the holy month of Ramadan, Muslims today celebrate the night of Isra' and Mi῾raj with gatherings, lights and illumination, nighttime prayers, and recitations of the Quranic and later accounts.
 In light of the fact that it is not one of the “obligatory” holidays, observances differ from region to region; while some feast, others fast, and in other places the holiday is not officially marked at all.